cash stack icon

 • Transaction costs

 It’s also worth considering the number of investment options – this won’t necessarily result in a cheaper investment, but rather could lead to the potential for greater returns – and the ease of use, which can contribute to overall satisfaction levels.
 Platform and dealing fees in particular need to be considered, and luckily some providers lower or waive their fees for JISAs to make it as cost-effective as possible.
-Make sure to do your research; checking out the top stocks and shares ISA providers could be a great place to start.
+Make sure to do your research; checking out stocks and shares ISA providers could be a great place to start.

 What happens to a Junior ISA if the child dies?